yuler/gh-todo/README.md

 Then you can use `gh todo add` to add new task.
 It will create an issue with today(yyyy-MM-dd) as the title in `todo` repo.

 You can specify the issue title with `--scope`.
 The default is today(yyyy-MM-dd).
-Current support [yesterday, tommorow, week, month, year].
+Current support [yesterday, tomorrow, week, month, year].
 Any other will be used directly as issue title.

 The `gh todo` or `gh todo list` where show todo list.